viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 You need to [configure](/build/configure/) your hardware so that each of your machines can communicate with its attached air quality [sensor](/components/sensor/).

-No matter how many sensing machines you use, you can configure them all very quickly using [fragments](/fleet/configure-a-fleet/).
+No matter how many sensing machines you use, you can configure them efficiently by using a reusable configuration block called a _{{< glossary_tooltip term_id="fragment" text="fragment" >}}_.
+Fragments are a way to share and manage identical machine configurations across multiple machines.
-You'll start by configuring one machine and creating a fragment based on that machine's configuration.
+Instead of going through all the configuration steps for each machine, you'll start by configuring just one machine and create a fragment based on that machine's configuration.
-Then, you'll add the fragment to each of your other machines.
+Then, you'll add the fragment to each of your machines.
-This way, if you need to update the config in the future, you just update the fragment and the change is pushed to all the machines at once.
+With all your machines configured using the same fragment, if you need to update the config in the future, you can just update the fragment and all machines will automatically get the update.

+{{< alert title="Note" color="note" >}}
+If this was a real company, adding the fragment to each individual machine would quickly become tiring.
+We're showing you how to do this manually as a learning device.
+Once you understand how to configure machines and use fragments, you can use [Provisioning](/fleet/provision/) to automatically set up your devices.
+{{< /alert >}}

 ### Configure your first machine